 Cox Internet in Tennessee: Availability and Alternatives

 Cox Communications does not currently offer widespread residential internet service in Tennessee.
-As the third-largest cable provider in the United States, Cox primarily serves 17 states through its cable and fiber network, and Tennessee is not among its active service territories.
+As the third-largest cable provider in the United States, Cox primarily serves 17 states through its cable.
+Fiber network, and Tennessee is not among its active service territories.
 Cox does not serve Tennessee, though it maintains active networks in neighboring Georgia, Virginia, and Arkansas.
-Residents in Nashville, Memphis, and other Tennessee cities can explore the alternative providers listed below or call 1-855-342-0684 to verify if Cox has expanded service to your address.
+Residents in Nashville, Memphis.
+Other Tennessee cities can explore the alternative providers listed below or to verify if Cox has expanded service to your address.

 Cox Internet Plans (Reference Pricing)